alokkumarr/my-big-project-/doc/operations.md

 Each SAW environment requires its own configuration.
 A sample configuration has been provided in the `config` file, which defaults to installing on `localhost`.
-At a minimum, copy this sample file and change the `localhost` entries to the target host.
+At a minimum, copy this sample file and change the `localhost` entries to the SAW target host.

 The sample configuration defaults to installing all available modules:
 SAW Web, SAW Services and SAW Security.
 To install only a subset of